 At SoCal Criminal Defense Lawyer, our law offices specialize in criminal law.
 Firearm possession is tightly regulated in Los Angeles County, and law enforcement officers vigorously enforce all local, state, and federal regulations.
 Weapons crimes, particularly those involving an assault weapon, are prosecuted forcefully, so you need an aggressive defense strategy.
 That is where our criminal defense attorneys can help you.

-Learn more about gun offenses below, and call us to schedule a free consultation with our Southern California law firm.
+Learn more about gun offenses below, and call us to schedule a free consultation with our San Bernardino gun crimes attorney.
+Both gun owners and legal professionals have a responsibility to ensure compliance with the law and to promote public safety.

 Facing gun crime charges in San Bernardino demands an attorney with specific expertise.
 An experienced lawyer understands the nuances of California's gun laws.
 They can guide the best action, whether fighting the charges or negotiating a plea deal.
 A dedicated attorney will work tirelessly to protect your rights and interests.